luizfelippe-dev/Task-Manager/README.md

 # Task-Manager
-Task Manager developed with HTML, CSS, and JavaScript.
+This is a simple and responsive Task Manager developed with HTML, CSS, and JavaScript.
+It allows users to add, edit, complete, and delete tasks, as well as set a due date for each task.
+The program includes a dark mode, filters to view "All," "Active," or "Completed" tasks, and saves tasks in the browser for data persistence.
+The interface is designed to adapt to different screen sizes, including desktops and mobile devices, providing a smooth and functional user experience on any device.